Argobba

 - Cultural Symbols Motifs

-- Common symbols include Islamic motifs and traditional patterns used in textiles and crafts.
-These motifs often carry cultural and religious significance.
+- Islamic symbols and motifs are prevalent, alongside traditional patterns in textiles and crafts.

 - What Brings Joy

-- Community gatherings, religious celebrations, and traditional music and dance are sources of joy for the Argobba.
-They take pride in their cultural heritage and enjoy sharing it with others.
+- Community gatherings, religious celebrations, and music are sources of joy and communal bonding.

 - Celebrations Joyful Traditions